lijith006/flash_forge_torch_app/README.md

-**Flash Forge - Torch App
+🔦 Flash Forge – Torch App
-**

-Torch App is a lightweight yet feature-rich Flutter application designed to provide users with a fast and smooth flashlight experience.
-Built using Flutter with Provider architecture in mind, this app focuses on simplicity, responsiveness, and utility.
-It seamlessly integrates device flashlight control with additional enhancements like sound effects, vibration feedback, and external link handling.
-With a modern UI, custom fonts, and optimized performance, this app demonstrates my ability to build polished, real-world mobile utilities using Flutter.
+Flash Forge is a clean, modern, and lightweight Flutter-based torch application designed for users who want a fast and smooth flashlight experience.
+With a simple UI and responsive interactions, the app demonstrates effective use of Flutter’s ecosystem — integrating hardware access, sound effects, haptic feedback, and custom design elements.
+This project highlights my ability to build polished real-world utility apps with Flutter while focusing on clean architecture, performance, and user-friendly design.

- Features
+✨ Features

-Flashlight Control – Instantly toggle the device torch using the torch_light package.
+🔥 Instant Torch Control – Toggle the device flashlight instantly using the torch_light package.

-Haptic Feedback – Subtle vibration response on button press using vibration.
+📳 Haptic Feedback – Smooth and subtle vibration response for enhanced interaction.

-Sound Effects – Clean switch-click sound using audioplayers.
+🎧 Sound Effects – Click sound on toggle using audioplayers for a realistic switch feel.

-Custom App Icon – Branded launcher icon built with flutter_launcher_icons.
+🖼️ Custom App Icon – Professionally designed launcher icon generated via flutter_launcher_icons.

-Custom Fonts – UI styled with Poppins font for a modern look.
+🔤 Custom Fonts (Poppins) – Clean and modern typography for a polished UI.

-Smooth UX – Minimalistic design with fast response time and lag-free toggle.
+⚡ Smooth User Experience – Fast response time, zero lag, and minimalistic interface.

-Lightweight Project – Small, efficient, and easy to modify for other utility apps.
+🪶 Lightweight Build – Small, efficient project with clean code, easy to extend or modify.